meugamer/wp-shortscore/readme.txt

 Tags: marctv, shortscore
 Requires at least: 3.0
 Tested up to: 4.6
-Stable tag: 1.3
+Stable tag: 1.4

 == Description ==

-Displays a shortscore review box at the bottom of a post.
-The markup uses the hreview microformat.
+Present your SHORTSCORES in a review box at the end of your posts.

-Provides a meta box for easy input of your shortscore id in the backend.
+It's easy: get the SHORTSCORE ID (e.g. "231") next to your game review on SHORTSCORE.org.
+After you installed this plugin you can enter this ID number in the new meta box at the "create post" or "edit post" dialog in Wordpress.

+The data is pulled from SHORTSCORE.org and copied into you Wordpress database for ever.

 == Installation ==